Articles on Paraliminals

 The amount of literature on each of the above mentioned subjects is quite large.
 The intent of this paper is to survey the literature and provide a framework for further understanding.
 It is not intended to be exhaustive in detail.

-Paraliminal learning sessions are audio CDs.
+Paraliminal learning sessions are audio recordings.
 Each one presents creative new ideas to help individuals overcome internal obstacles and achieve personal and professional goals.
 They are unique in their application of the latest educational technologies.

 "Para" is the Latin prefix meaning "beyond".
 "Liminal" refers to the "limen" or "threshold" of conscious awareness.
 The term literally means, "beyond the threshold of conscious awareness".